fisicagames/carnot-challenge/README.md

 * **Carnot-Based Scoring:** The closer the player's cycle is to the ideal Carnot cycle, the more work is generated and the higher the score.
 * **Real-Time Visual Feedback:**
   * **Temperature:** Particles change color (red to blue) and velocity, reflecting temperature changes.
-  * **Pressure:** The piston vibrates as internal pressure changes, driven by real particle collisions inside the cylinder.
+  * **Pressure:** The piston moves dynamically as internal pressure changes, driven by real particle collisions inside the cylinder.
+* **Real-Time PV Diagram:** A graph displays the relation between volume (piston height) and temperature, updated dynamically as the cycle progresses.
 * **Score Levels and Titles:**
   * 499–: 🐣 Beginner
   * 500–539: 🧐 Curious Student